Bonds and Gilts

 If you hold a bond until expiry it will be redeemed at its face value of £100 so a gain or loss on the principal holding will depend on whether you paid above or below £100 on the secondary market.

 All gilts and some corporate bonds are exempt from capital gains tax (CGT).
-However, unless your bonds are held in an ISA or other tax-free wrapper products, you will still be liable to pay income tax on any interest you earn.
+However, unless your bonds are held in an investment ISA or other tax-free wrapper products, you will still be liable to pay income tax on any interest you earn.

 When buying bonds, you should consider the issuer’s credit rating and their ability to repay their debt.
 This will have a direct bearing on the value of the investment.
 Should the issuer default, they may not make interest payments or be able to repay your money and your initial investment is at risk.